Svehla/openapi-typed-express/docs/article.md

 ## Motivation

-We all loved simplicity and minimalism behind the express which handle heavy-lifting around the HTTP  and give us awesome tool to.

-Problem with express is that it does not solve HTTP REST-API runtime-validation, static types and API documentation out of the box.
-So many programmers whose use express create their own "wrapper" around the express and project starts to be complex because there is not standard backend approach.
-Its cool that you can bend express in a way your business logic want to, but it creates higher complexity of whole project for another programmers.
-So i think that there could be some small standard of documenting API directly in your codebase.
+The problem with express is that it does not solve HTTP REST-API runtime-validation, static types, and API documentation out of the box.
+So many programmers who use express create their own "wrapper" around the express and the project starts to be complex because there is not standard express backend approach.
+It's cool that you can bend express in a way your business logic wants to, but it creates higher complexity of the whole project for other programmers.
+So I think that there could be some small standard of documenting API directly in your codebase.

-I tried to look for another libraries in current `npm` ecosystem that could satisfied our need.
+I tried to look for another library in the current `npm` ecosystem that could satisfy our needs.

 - 1. Define one SSOT (single source of truth) which do
   - 1. runtime schema validations